 SAL has received enormous support from many groups.
-Special thanks are in order to the Orange County Bar Charitable Fund for its ongoing financial support.
-More recent financial support has been provided by the Auto Club of Southern California, the Southern California Gas Company, Southern California Edison, and The Orange County Diversity Task Force.
+Special thanks are in order to the Automobile Club of Southern California for its ongoing financial support.
+More recent financial support has been provided by a variety of organizations, companies and public agencies, including:

 Friends of SAL are advocates who help strengthen the program by promoting its educational benefits to Santa Ana Unified School District and its resource for the City of Santa Ana.
 Join now!
 We need public service-minded advocates and friends of the City of Santa Ana to support the commitment to increase diversity in the legal profession throughout Orange County.